3 teens indicted in death during botched car burglary

-NEW ORLEANS (AP) - Three teenagers have been indicted on first-degree murder charges in the May 8 slaying of a New Orleans woman during a botched car burglary.
+NEW ORLEANS (AP) - Three teenagers have been indicted on first-degree murder charges in the May 8 slaying of a New Orleans woman during a botched car burglary, District Attorney Leon Cannizzaro said Thursday.

-The indictments announced Thursday by District Attorney Leon Cannizzaro are connected to the death of Zelda Townsend.
-The three also face charges in the wounding of Townsend’s husband.
-And two face charges in a similar, non-fatal shooting May 7.
+The victim was Zelda Townsend, 63.
+Authorities said she and her husband, Danny, came out of their home to investigate a car alarm and found a suspect rummaging through their car.
+Prosecutors said the suspect fired at them.
+Danny Townsend returned fire and was wounded.
+The three also face attempted first-degree murder charges in the wounding of Danny Townsend.
+Two of them also face charges in a similar, nonfatal shooting during a car burglary on May 7.

-The crimes and arrests of the suspects were followed in June by the city’s resumption of curfew enforcement for teens ages 16 and younger amid growing concerns over juvenile crime.
+The crimes and arrests of the suspects came amid growing concern in the city over juvenile crime.
+In June, the city announced the resumption of curfew enforcement for teens ages 16 and younger.

-Indicted were 18-year-old Byrielle Hebert, a 17-year-old and a 16-year-old.
-All face trial as adults and life sentences if convicted in Zelda Townsend’s death.
+Indicted was an 18-year-old, woman, Byrielle Hebert, and two males, ages 17 and 16.
+All face trial as adults and life sentences if convicted as charged on noncapital first-degree murder charges in Zelda Townsend’s death.

+Hebert would face life without possibility of parole.
+The two younger suspects, if convicted, would be entitled to a hearing where a judge would have the option of granting parole eligibility after 25 years served.

 Hebert and the 17-year-old also face attempted murder charges in the earlier shooting.

+Cannizzaro announced the indictments at a news conference where he touted proposals he put forth May 16 to get tougher on juvenile crime.

+He said juvenile court judges and the city have implemented some of the suggestions, including curfew enforcement and a tougher stance by juvenile court judges on repeat offenders.

 Sign up for Daily Newsletters